 Kira has a background in Art Education, and she feels that it is important to introduce students, ages pre-k all the way through high school, to this wonderful, non-toxic, colorful and versatile art medium.
-Polymer Clay can be cured in a small toaster oven.
-Kira’s oven was purchased for $3 at a garage sale!
+Polymer Clay can be cured in a small toaster oven if you do not have access to an oven at school.
+Just be sure to follow the baking directions and keep the clay parts away from toaster elements.

 Some Basic notes for classrooms: